-In the early 1980’s, the proprietors at Boccia Inc. who were constantly striving for the best materials and methods, sought to improve this detail for their Queens and Long Island customers.
-After investing years of product development, they invented, patented and produced the Hollow Kick Molding, patent #1,879,851.
+Boccia Inc. constantly strives for the best materials and methods for their Nassau, Suffolk and Queens customers.
+After investing years in product development, they invented, patented and produced the Hollow Kick Molding in the early 1980s.
 This was the first product specifically developed and designed to create the floating slab detail.

-The Hollow Kick Molding is a linear through floor drainage molding, installed at the cove area, where the basement floor abuts the interior side of the foundation wall.
-It directs water through the floor and into the drain tile pipe below, eliminating the possibility of water accumulating on the floor.
-It conceals and protects the drainage opening with an attractive cove plate molding and is the most effective, affordable method to eliminate wet basements.
+The Hollow Kick Molding is a linear floor drainage molding.
+We install it at the cove area where the basement floor abuts the interior side of the foundation wall.
+It directs water through the floor and into the drain tile pipe below, eliminating the possibility of water accumulation.
+A Hollow Kick Molding conceals and protects the drainage opening with an attractive cove plate molding.
+Not to mention, it’s the most effective, affordable method for eliminating wet basements.

-After introducing it into their own work, they found great interest from the industry including contractors, remodelers, developers, plumbers and waterproofers throughout the nation.
-Deciding to keep it proprietary in their local New York market, they started to distribute it everywhere else in the country from Seattle, Washington to Atlanta, Georgia.
+After introducing it in their own work, Boccia saw tremendous interest from contractors, remodelers, developers, plumbers and waterproofers throughout the nation.
+Deciding to keep it proprietary in their local New York market, Boccia distributed everywhere, from Seattle to Atlanta.

-Miles of the Hollow Kick Molding have been installed around the country since the 1980’s with great success.
-Following in Boccia Inc.’s tradition of innovation, and always wanting to be on the cutting edge of the best materials and methods, they have recently introduced the next generation of Hollow Kick Molding with a built-in vapor retarder to reduce pollutants that may permeate the floor cove.
-This new design will still provide the same drainage characteristics that the industry has come to rely on with the protection of a sealed floor.
+The Hollow Kick Molding has successfully been installed since the 1980s.
+Following in Boccia’s tradition of innovation, they have recently introduced the next generation of Hollow Kick Molding with a built-in vapor retarder to reduce pollutants that may permeate the floor.
+This new design will still provide the same drainage characteristics that the industry has come to rely on, with the added protection of a sealed floor.